 I like to study.
-I was a student until I turned 30.
-Then became a student again when I turned 58 and then resigned from my job as head of Huawei's Gothenburg office to study theoretical philosophy full-time at the University of Gothenburg for a year.
-For the past six months, I have been studying Russian literature at the University of Gothenburg at half-time.
+I was a student until I turned 30, then became a student again when I turned 58 and resigned from my job as manager of Huawei's Gothenburg office to study theoretical philosophy full-time at the University of Gothenburg for a year.
+For the last six months I have been studying Russian literature at the University of Gothenburg half-time.

 What is your education and background?

 I have a bachelor's in English literature from the University of Gothenburg.
 A master's degree in engineering physics from Chalmers University of Technology.
 A technical licentiate degree in astrophysics from Chalmers.

 My original plan with my studies was to become an astronomer.
 Instead, I became a job for many years at Ericsson where I worked with 2G, 3G and 4G.
 In 2006, I became CEO of the start-up company Bluetest, which at the time had only 2 employees.
 In 2011, I left the CEO job at Bluetest, which then became a world leader in testing mobile phones.
 I'm still a partner in Bluetest.
 2011 - 2014 I was head of Huawei's development office in Gothenburg.
 From 2014, I work with board assignments in companies with world-leading technology.